1. Introduction and Objectives

 IT team responsible for system maintenance |

 Ensure system uptime, security, and performance.
-Manage deployments, monitor server load, and provide technical support. |
+Manage deployments, monitor server load, and provide technical support.
+Also manage application users and their permissions. |

 Regular User (Player) |

-People who register and play the game |
+People who register and participate in the quiz |

-Engage with the game by answering image-based questions and using the conversational hint system.
+Participate in the game by answering image-based questions and using the conversational hint system.
 Provide feedback on usability and user experience. |

 2. Architecture Constraints